Joe Root breaks Alastair Cook’s historic Test record to become ‘England’s greatest’

-Joe Root breaks Sir Alastair Cook’s historic Test record to become ‘England’s greatest’
+‘Genius’ Joe Root becomes ‘England’s greatest’ with record-breaking feat against Sri Lanka

-Joe Root becomes the England player with the highest number of Test centuries
+Root broke the record set by his former captain for the highest number of Test centuries for England

 Support truly